Zxun2/paxos/README.md

 ### v0.2-beta
 - Add coverage for when multiple Proposers conflict
+- Add coverage for when new Proposers cannot change an existing consensus
+- Add coverage for when a multi-identifier majority is insufficient
+- Add coverage for when an Acceptor accepts Two Different Values
 - Resolve issue where you can recover before resetting acceptor state

 ### v0.1-beta